-Create a base OS image in the vSphere client
+Create a Base OS image in vSphere

 Creating a base OS image from DVD ISO files is a one-time process.
 Building a base OS image creates a base vSphere template in your vSphere environment.
 The base OS image is used by Konvoy Image Builder (KIB) to create a VM template to configure Kubernetes nodes by the DKP vSphere provider.

 Create the Base OS Image

 For vSphere, a username and password is populated by